jfspps/BodyBand/README.md

 The SQLite 3 libraries are included in this repo.
 The JavaFX 11 libraries reference to a folder elsewhere.

+## Running BodyBand.jar from the command line ##

+A copy of the compiled version of BodyBand can be found in /JAR, with instructions, for Linux users (Windows tbc).

 ## Setting up the SQLite3 driver

 SQLite3 driver is [here](https://bitbucket.org/xerial/sqlite-jdbc/downloads/).
 The SQLite browser is [here](https://sqlitebrowser.org/) with installation instructions.